 Suicide is one of the leading causes of death among youth and young adults in the United States.
 However, most individuals at high risk for suicide go unrecognized and untreated, and for half of these suicides, the first suicide attempt is fatal.
 Suicide prevention strategies include universal, population-based approaches; selective approaches that target high risk subgroups, and indicated approaches with individuals at elevated risk for suicide.
 Our team is conducting research on strategies across this continuum to develop improved screening, risk assessment, and prevention/intervention strategies.

 - Horwitz AG, Berona J, Czyz EK, Yeguez CE, King CA. Positive and negative expectations of hopelessness as longitudinal predictors of depression, suicidal ideation, and suicidal behavior in high-risk adolescents.
 Suicide Life Threat Behav.
-In press.
+2017;47(2):168-176.
 PMID: 27371943

 - Berona J, Horwitz AG, Czyz EK, King CA. Psychopathology profiles of acutely suicidal adolescents: Associations with post-discharge suicide attempts and rehospitalization.
 J Affect Disord.
 2017; 209:97-104.
 PMID: 27894037

 - Betz ME, Wintersteen M, Boudreaux ED, Brown G, Capoccia L, Currier G, Goldstein J, King CA, Manton A, Stanley B, Harkavy-Friedman, J. Reducing suicide risk: Challenges and opportunities in the emergency department.
 Ann Emerg Med.
 2016; 68(6):758-765.
 PMID: 27451339